scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--snap-confinement.md

 > INFO:
 >
 >This has nothing to do with permissions.
 It's not a permissions issue, it's a *confinement* issue.
-The Linux kernel won't allow the snap to touch your home directory.
+The Linux kernel won't allow the snap to touch your home directory or any other directory outside of the confinement
 >

 ## Bypass Snap confinement with SSH